 - Finally, these links make it easy to write your members of Congress (your representative in the House of Representatives and your two senators).
 If you're willing to register with Countable, this link -- https://www.countable.us/ -- allows you to identify your members of Congress and send a message to all three at once.
 Or, you can write them separately -- you can use https://whoismyrepresentative.com/ or https://www.usa.gov/elected-officials/ to find your members' email contact forms or snail mail addresses.
 See the guide for more help.

 Sign up for Save EPA Email Alerts -- and Take Action!

-Rules Now Open For Comment
+Proposed Rules Open For Comment

 The Trump Administration has targeted many EPA regulations to be weakened or outright eliminated.
 Also targeted are related rules of other agencies.
 Save EPA is tracking these actions, and providing talking points to help commenters who want to resist the Trump agenda.
 As the people these regulations are designed to protect, we need to be loud and clear that these protections are important to us.
 We can’t afford to be silent while President Trump tries to take the U.S.A. backwards to a time of dirty air, polluted waters and contaminated land.

 Proposed Rules Open for Comment (click on plus sign for summary)

 Public Hearing Scheduled for August 15, 2019, in Washington, D.C., Public Comment Period Closes September 24, 2019